Search for a tool

 For equations of higher degrees (degree 3 or 4 or more), knowledge of the discriminant allows us to know the number of roots, however there is no formula allowing them to be found from the discriminant.

 dCode retains ownership of the "Discriminant of a Polynomial" source code.
-Except explicit open source licence (indicated Creative Commons / free), the "Discriminant of a Polynomial" algorithm, the applet or snippet (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or the "Discriminant of a Polynomial" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) and all data download, script, or API access for "Discriminant of a Polynomial" are not public, same for offline use on PC, mobile, tablet, iPhone or Android app!
+Any algorithm for the "Discriminant of a Polynomial" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "Discriminant of a Polynomial" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "Discriminant of a Polynomial" or any other element are not public (except explicit open source licence like Creative Commons).
+Same with the download for offline use on PC, mobile, tablet, iPhone or Android app.